-- Positioner refers to the PositionIt (both PI-150 and PI-75). - Controller refers to the default joystick controller (P/N: 5098901). - System refers to the entire positioner and controller system. - Payload refers to the object or equipment being moved by the positioner.
+- Positioner refers to the PI-35 PositionIt - Controller refers to the default joystick controller (P/N: 5098901). - System refers to the entire positioner and Controller system. - Payload refers to the object or equipment being moved by the positioner.

 Positions

 Home (Figure 1-1) to refer to the factory set preset position [0] (zero) which is set to move the positioner to the mid-point of both the pan and tilt.
 In this position, the tilt platform will be horizontal, and the pan axis will be in the center position.
 In this position, the rear of the positioner is the side facing the side egress on the mounting pedestal.
 Note that the offset on the left of the positioner, as you face the side egress, is wider than the offset to the right.
 The positioner ships in the home position.